abeyonalaja/waste-tracking-service/docs/receivers-process-diagram.md

-# Receivers - process diagram
+# Receipt of Waste - process diagram

 !!!
 Note "Private Beta"
     Are you a waste receiver or software provider and want to get involved?
 [Sign up for our Digital Waste Tracking Private Beta test](private-beta-comms-sign-up.md)